 If a woman doesn't come or have an orgasm, can her ovaries hurt just like a man's testicles can hurt if he doesn't come?

-When both men and women become sexually excited, arteries pump blood to the genital area while nearby veins constrict to keep the blood there (technical term: vasocongestion).
-In men, the entrapment of blood causes the penis to become erect and the testicles to enlarge by about 20 percent.
-In women, the labia, vagina, and clitoris swell and lubricate, and the breasts and nipples enlarge and heighten in sensitivity.
-In both genders, heart rate, breathing rate, and muscular tension increase, as sexual tension builds and intensifies.
-Sounds like a party, right?
+When people become sexually excited, arteries pump blood to the genital area while nearby veins constrict to keep the blood there (also referred to as vasocongestion).
+In people with penises (PWP), this increased blood flow and constriction of blood vessels causes the penis to become erect and the testicles to enlarge by about 20 percent.
+In people with vaginas (PWV), the labia, vagina, and clitoris swell and lubricate, and if they have breasts and nipples, they too enlarge and heighten in sensitivity.

 Although the stages of sexual response vary among individuals, following these signs of sexual excitement is sometimes the plateau phase of sexual arousal — the prolonged, intense sexual arousal phase, then followed by orgasm.
 While the sexual response cycle doesn’t have to peak at orgasm, the body usually returns to a relaxed, non-excited state more quickly after it occurs.
 Arteries and veins return to their normal size and functioning, and blood quickly drains from the genitals, relieving pressure and returning to their usual size.
 However, if there’s no orgasm, the genitals still go through the same process, it might just take longer for the physical signs of arousal to subside.